Street Fighter (1994 film): Theatrical

-The film earned $3,124,775 on its opening day.
-It grossed $9,508,030 on its opening weekend, ranking at No. 3 behind Dumb and Dumber and The Santa Clause at the box office.
-On its second weekend it grossed $7,178,360 and dropped down to No. 7.
-The film grossed $33,423,521 at the domestic box office and $66,000,000 at the international box office, making a total of $99,423,521 worldwide.

-According to the 2024 shareholder's meeting at Capcom, the movie is still making tens of millions of yen each year.

 Home media

 The film was released on the VHS format in 1995, initially for video rental stores.
 In the United States, the film sold more than 250,000 rental tapes in 1995.
-The film was also broadcast on cable television, and later released on DVD, Blu-ray, and digital streaming.
+The film was also broadcast on cable television and later released on DVD, Blu-ray and digital streaming.
 The film's home video releases and television broadcasts have been profitable for Capcom, which earned a return of from the film's box office and home media revenue.